tomjoht/tomjoht.github.io/_posts/2016/12/2016-12-14-higher-level-technical-writing.md

 ---
-title: "Challenges in soliciting contributions to documentation: Updating a single page versus updating the documentation as a whole"
+title: "Updating a single page versus updating the documentation as a whole"
 categories:
 - general
 keywords: